Need help finding something?

 1. Any form of electronic communication is never certain, always gives the recipient the benefits of doubt and send again.

-2. Take time to use proper and correct e-communication business *Protocol*.
+2. Take the time to use proper and correct e-communication business *Protocol*.
 After all, time is equally, a rare and expensive commodity for both parties concern.

 3. Always use an e-signature for consistent identification in all your e-mail communication.
 The recipient may be receiving hundreds of e-mail messages and simple can't remember.